-Mondays in the fall semester from 2:30-5:20 in MACS 331
+Mondays during the fall semester from 2:30 pm -5:20 pm in MACS 331

 We will also have 1 to 2 check-ins on Mondays during the winter semester.
 The exact dates and times for these check-ins are to be determined.
 We will also host research retreats during the first week of December and the second week of April to provide you with time and support while working on your research projects.